This Old House

 He talked about how back then, without money, the Ogdens would engage in trade for goods.
 They made cider and grew corn and other veggies that they bartered for various sundries they needed to survive.
 The excitable gentleman then offered up a quote that left us a little speechless; for no other reason than we are terribly immature sometimes:

 “Yeah!
 It’s like if I gave you my Ding-Dong, would you give me your Twinkie?”

 After a brief pause, I suggested that his allusion wasn’t the best choice of food items, especially since such food wasn’t available 250 years ago.
 I then wondered aloud how many clams from the Sound would equal a dozen corns on the cob.
 That seemed to be a much more reasonable example.

 I’m not sure if he was bored and having fun with us or what, but it gave me something to write about for 3 paragraphs, so for that, I thank him.
-(And really, what does it say about me that upon leaving and getting into my car, I immediately wrote down his quote for the purposes of this blog?)
+(And really, what does it say about me that upon leaving and getting into my car, I immediately wrote down his quote for the purposes of this page?)